pedhmendes/unsupervised-learning-spins-systems/README.md

 ```

 The data was generated via Monte Carlo simulation, in C language.
-Repeating the program multiple times we could create the data available in the folders.
+Repeating multiple times we could create the data available in the folders.
 We analised with Machine Learning tools, in Python 3.x language.